MAminSFV/eigen_tidy_plugin/README.md

 # Eigen Tidy Plugin
 A clang-tidy plugin for checking Eigen code.

-TODOs before making repo public
-- [x] Add docker for dev and installation testing
-- [x] Add dev container setup for development example usage
-- [x] Re-write the workflows with the docker setup (add cd?)
-- [ ] Go through the CPack data
-- [ ] Go through tests and add more
-- [ ] Add for external review
-- [ ] Add a copilot instructions file
-- [ ] Clean up the readmes and make them informative and concise

 ## Overview
 This plugin provides a clang-tidy check `eigen-avoid-auto` to avoid using `auto` with Eigen types.

 ## Building